RyanTheAllmighty/Dockerfiles/nginx/README.md

 This images uses a nginx user and a nginx group for the nginx process.

-# Build Arguments
-VERSION: The version of nginx to build.
-Defaults to the latest mainline version.

 # Included Configs
 These configs are included in the image and are located in the container in the /etc/nginx/conf/conf.d directory.